stanlysamuel/gensys/README.md

 b5 = 0.0
 ```

-Cinderella can empty buckets b1 and b2 and still ensure that the system always satisfies safety whereas Stepmother could have overflowed them, if she started first.
+If Cinderella plays first (EA Formulation), she can empty buckets b1 and b2 and still ensure that the system always satisfies safety.
+If the Stepmother plays first (AE Formulation), then she will overflow bucket b1 or b2 in the first step.
+Thus, the state mentioned above will not be in the controller in the AE mode, but will be present in the controller when in EA mode.